Blagoja95/job-board-web-app/README.md

 #### Handling incorrect requests

-When no parmaters is provided
+When no parmater is provided

 ```JSON
 {
     "update":